Ucodia/Blog-CustomReportingServices/README.md

 ==
 *Written on the 8th of October 2011.*

 If you have ever used SQL Server Reporting Services (SSRS) you might have been developing reports using Report Builder or Business Intelligence Development Studio (BIDS).
 Most of time, these tools are just fine for developing reports that fits your needs or your customer requirements.
-But sometimes you need to build up your own reporting tool, which means you will have to get your hands dirty and inject your own reporting soup into the SSRS engine.
-The goal of this article serie is to show you the way to building highly customized reporting tool that will fit your needs.
+But sometimes you need to build tooling to go the extra mile, which means you will have to get your hands under the hood and inject your own reporting soup into the SSRS engine.
+The goal of this article is to show you the way to building highly customized reporting tool that will fit your needs.
 These articles mainly targets SSRS 2008 R2 and the Denali CTP3 version and might differ from previous versions.

 First stop: the RDL object model.
 RDL stands for Report Language Defintion.
-It is a XML based language developed by Microsoft and firstly introduced with the SSRS for SQL Server 2000 release.
+It is a XML based language developed by Microsoft and introduced for the first time with SSRS for SQL Server 2000.
 Every SSRS object you will have to play with are defined with RDL and that is why both the BIDS report designer and Report Builder are using the [Microsoft.ReportingServices.RdlObjectModel][1] namespace to build them up.
 Now let's have a look on how we can take advantage of this model and go beyond the designers functionalities.

 If you wonder how you can generate and manipulate reports you might bump onto this [MSDN article][2].
-Basically, all it says is that you can use [XmlDocument][3] or [XmlTextWriter][4] to write your own custom reports.
-Quite boring and painful.
+Basically, all it says is that you can use [XmlDocument][3] or [XmlTextWriter][4] to write your own custom reports, which means writing everything from scratch.
 But if BIDS and Report Builder uses a specific model to build up reports, why can't we also take advantage of these functionalities?
 Of course we can!

 ### Create a report from scratch